FORUM MAIN | CRIB TO CAREER | AGENDA | SPEAKERS | PRESENTATIONS | SPONSORS | MEDIA KIT | FAQs

-Didn’t get your ticket for the February 7, 2017, Emerging Issues Focus Forum, kidonomics?
-Don’t fret.
-UNC-TV carried the event LIVE on its North Carolina Channel and via webstream!
-View a selection of clips from the day on the North Carolina Channel’s YouTube channel.
+Did you miss out on attending the February 7, 2017, Emerging Issues Focus Forum, kidonomics?
+View a selection of clips from the live UNC-TV broadcast on the North Carolina Channel’s YouTube channel.

 The Institute for Emerging Issues is entrenched in its current program of work – kidonomics: The Economics of Early Childhood Investment.
 This work examines the connections between early childhood investments, North Carolina’s economy, and the development of a well-trained workforce.
-To kick off a unique, two-year concentration on this important issue, we welcomed 350 thought leaders to Hunt Library at NC State University for a special Emerging Issues “Focus Forum” on this topic, February 7, 2017, and we’re gearing up for the 2018 Emerging Issues Forum on February 5-6, 2018.
+To kick off this unique, two-year focus on this important issue, we welcomed 350 thought leaders (and more than 11,000 more via UNC-TV’s live broadcast) to Hunt Library at NC State University for a special Emerging Issues “Focus Forum” on this topic this past February, and we’re gearing up to continue this conversation at the 2018 Emerging Issues Forum on February 5-6, 2018.

 Interested in becoming a partner or sponsor?
 Click here!

-During the next two years, IEI will focus on the economics of early childhood investment.
+What impact do early childhood investments have on North Carolina’s economy?
 Preparing our youth today for the skills they will need tomorrow is crucial for their success as adults.
 But when exactly should we begin preparing our kids?
-Are there wider, long-term impacts on the economy and to a skilled workforce?
+Are there wider, longer-term impacts on the economy and to a skilled workforce?

-There is growing evidence that early childhood is a crucial moment to create a foundation for good health and well-being, and for achieving greater success socially, academically, and in the workforce.
+Research indicates early childhood as a crucial time period for which to create a foundation for good health and well-being, and for achieving greater success socially, academically, and in the workforce.
 Understanding these relationships will set the stage for targeted investments that will help position North Carolina at the forefront of the nation.
 We must work collaboratively to craft a vision for economic prosperity and workforce preparedness – one that begins with ensuring success for our kids.

-Please join us in February to connect with issue experts, educators, legislators, and North Carolina leaders from business, economic development and the nonprofit sectors, to share ideas on how we can move the state forward on this issue of critical importance to our future.
+Please join us February 5-6, 2018 to continue this dialogue, to connect with issue experts, educators, legislators, and North Carolina leaders from business, economic development and the nonprofit sectors, to share ideas on how we can move the state forward on this issue of critical importance to our future.

 For more information on becoming a partner or sponsor, click here!

-For press inquiries, please contact Nan Sanseverino at firstname.lastname@example.org.
+For press inquiries, please contact Communications Director Nan Sanseverino at firstname.lastname@example.org.
 A media kit is available for download below.